 Different CCTV Security Camera Options

 The purpose of all CCTV security systems is to capture footage.
-These cameras are especially important when your business location is in a high-crime area or has any vulnerabilities around your building which people could exploit.
-However, in industrial settings, CCTV cameras are also commonly used to monitor environments that not suitable for humans, ensuring smooth operations.
+These cameras are especially important when your business location is in a high-crime area or has any vulnerabilities around your building that people could exploit.
+However, in industrial settings, CCTV cameras are also commonly used to monitor environments that are not suitable for humans, ensuring smooth operations.
 At Mobile Video Guard, we specialize in video surveillance for residential construction sites, scrap yards, and recycling yards, among many other industrial sites and applications, with the option of providing 24-hour coverage.
 Here are the different basic types of security cameras commonly used:

-- Analog Security Cameras are among the oldest and most common type CCTV security cameras.
+- Analog Security Cameras are among the oldest and most common types of CCTV security cameras.
 They store video onsite and have basic security functionality.
 They can also display security video on a standard TV, without the need for a DVR.
 However, they also work with DVRs if that is your personal preference.

-- IP (Internet Protocol) Cameras have the same functionality of analog security cameras.
+- IP (Internet Protocol) Cameras have the same functionality as analog security cameras.
 However, IP cameras have vastly superior capabilities.
 For instance, these security cameras boast higher and sharper resolution images as well as more flexible features, such as repositioning and remote zoom.
 You also have the option to view security footage on a web browser.
-Being able to connect your security camera to a web browser enables you to receive real-time notifications of anything peculiar captured on site.
+Being able to connect your security camera to a web browser enables you to receive real-time notifications of anything peculiar captured on-site.
 If your IP security camera records movement in your business at 2:00, you can view it live via your smartphone or computer device.
 However, one major drawback to IP cameras is the high price tag.

 Video Recorders for Security Systems

 Recorders are an essential part of CCTV security systems.
 Every time a CCTV security camera captures something of interest, a recorder archives the footage, allowing you to view it after the fact.
 There are two primary forms of video recording options.
 These are: